HenryAWE/asbind20/README.md

 - AngelScript >= 2.37.0
 - Any C++ compiler that supports C++20.
   Currently, this library has been tested by MSVC 19.41 on Windows and GCC 12 on Linux.
+  You can find build and test status in the GitHub Actions.

 # How to Use
 Follow the tutorial of AngelScript to build and install it at first, or use a package manager like [vcpkg](https://github.com/microsoft/vcpkg).
 ## A. Build and Install
 Build and install the library.
 ```sh
 cmake -GNinja -DCMAKE_BUILD_TYPE=Release -S. -B build
 cmake --build build
 cmake --install build